virtualeconomy/v-systems/README.md

 Found a bug or issue?
 Please first read the [issue & bug guidelines](/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem is not addressed yet, please open a [bug report](https://github.com/virtualeconomy/v-systems/issues/new?template=bug_report.md).

-## Feature requests

-Feature requests are highly encouraged.
-We want to hear from you on what you'd like to see and/or how you'd like to utilize or access the node network.

-<a href="https://github.com/virtualeconomy/v-systems/issues/new?template=feature_request.md">› Request a feature</a>

-When submitting a feature request, take a moment to find out whether your idea fits with the scope and aims of the project.
-Please provide as much detail and context as possible.

 ## Contributing

 Please read through our [contributing guidelines](/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.